VedantShingote11/VedantShingote11/README.md

 - ⚙️ Build full-stack applications using **Next.js**, **React**, **Node.js**, and **MongoDB**
 - 🔄 Develop real-time applications using **Socket.io**
 - 🧠 Experiment with cutting-edge tools like **LangChain**, **LangGraph**, and AI agents
-- 🧮 Solve Data Structures & Algorithms  — leetcode max 1,498
+- 🧮 Solve Data Structures & Algorithms  — leetcode max 1,509
-  - 🏆 Top 6.9% (50+ days)
   - 🏆 Top 4.2% (100+ days) in 2024
 - 🧪 Participate in coding contests